Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

-In words, lumpability means that for sufficiently large $t$, the transition densities $p^t(x,\cdot)$, i.e., the probabilities to transition out of $x$, depend essentially only on the value $\xi(x)$ of the reaction coordinate at $x$, and not on the precise location of $x$ on the $\xi(x)$-level set of $\xi$.
-Again, this is a reasonable property for a reaction coordinate that is supposed to describe the effective dynamics of $X_t$.
+In words, lumpability means that for sufficiently large $t$, the transition densities $p^t(x,\cdot)$, i.e., the probabilities of transitions starting from $x$, depend essentially only on the value $\xi(x)$ of the RC at $x$, and not on the precise location of $x$ on the $\xi(x)$-level set of $\xi$.
+Condition~\eqref{eq:lumpability} is therefore a sensible definition for a RC that is supposed to describe the effective long-term dynamics of $X_t$.

 \begin{remark} Our definition of lumpability can be seen as a continuous version of the lumpability condition for discrete Markov chains, originally formulated by Kemeny and Snell~\cite{kemeny_finite_1976}.
 There it has been shown that the discrete version of lumpability is a necessary and sufficient condition for the Markov chain to be ``compressible'' into a Markov chain between certain \emph{aggregates} of the original chain.
 In general, this compression however leads to a loss of information, i.e., restoration of the original chain is in general not possible under the lumpability assumption alone. \end{remark}